mudpile45/mamp_toggle/README.md

 When you're done developing and want to be able to access the real website simply run the command again: `webdevtoggle.pl mydomain.com`

+# Command line options
+You can use -e and -d switches for enable and disable respectively if you want to ensure that an alias is in a certain state.
+Default behavior is to check the status of your config files and toggle.

 # How it works
 All it does is check if your hosts file has an entry for the domain you specify on the command line.